 Responding to real estate-related requests can get you featured in major media outlets which is a fast and easy way to build your awareness and credibility.

 Most realtors don’t take advantage of this PR opportunity because they don’t have time to read the three daily emails and decide which requests are relevant to them.
-A real estate virtual assistant can solve the problem by reading the emails and sending you the ones that you should respond to.
+A real estate virtual assistant can solve the problem by reading the emails and sending you the ones that you should consider responding to.

 Pitching Local Media with Real-Estate Related News